-We have shown that using low-cost manufacturing methods for 3D printed optical elements used as single and multilens microscope objectives allows collection of both brightfield and fluorescence information in transmission and epifluorescence illumination configurations, highlighting their promising potential for custom biological imaging applications.
+We have shown that using low-cost manufacturing methods for 3D printed optical elements used as single and 4-lens microscope objectives allows collection of both brightfield and fluorescence information in transmission and epi-fluorescence illumination configurations, highlighting their promising potential for custom biological imaging applications.
 The surface profiles of 3D printed optics closely match their commercial equivalents with curvature radii meeting >90% conformity.
 While using a single 3D printed lens element in a microscope objective has shown comparable resolution and contrast to commercial glass lenses, we have also shown the impact of adding multiple 3D printed lenses into a custom microscope objective, leading to compounding aberrations in both brightfield and fluorescence imaging.
 Despite these additional aberrations, we have shown the fluorescence imaging performance using a multi-element 3D printed objective that allowed the resolving of inter-cellular compartments in Hosta as well as in cyanobacteria filament samples.
 The achieved sub-cellular resolution using 3D printed optics within the shown biological samples opens a new gateway into low-cost biological imaging applications in healthcare and field diagnostics.

 Funding.
-UK Engineering and Physical Sciences Research Council (grant EP/S032606/1, studentship EP/T517938/1); the UK Royal Academy of Engineering (Engineering for Development Fellowship scheme RF1516/15/8); the Medical Research Council (grant MR/K015583/1); the Biotechnology and Biological Sciences Research Council (grant BB/T011602/1); The Leverhulme Trust.
+UK Research and Innovation (EP/S032606/1, studentship EP/T517938/1); Royal Academy of Engineering (RF1516/15/8); Medical Research Council (MR/K015583/1); Biotechnology and Biological Sciences Research Council (BB/T011602/1); Leverhulme Trust.